itsmebipul00/Cash-register-manager/README.md

 # Cash-register-manager
-A cash register manager which helps the user by telling how can he/she return the change to the customer with minimum number of notes. https://laughing-lewin-c4b239.netlify.app/
+A cash register manager which helps the user by telling how can he/she return the change to the customer with minimum number of notes.</br>
+https://laughing-lewin-c4b239.netlify.app/